mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

       :external+cmake:ref:`search procedure` section for full details.

   .. tab-item:: pkg-config Package Lookup
-    :sync: pkg-config

     The |pkg-config| command-line tool looks for ``.pc`` files in various directories, by default relative to the path of the |pkg-config| tool itself.
 To get the list of directories that your |pkg-config| will search by default, use the following command:

     .. code-block::
       :caption: Ask |pkg-config| what directories it will search by default

       $ pkg-config "pkg-config" --variable="pc_path"

-    Additional directories can be specified using the ``PKG_CONFIG_PATH`` environment variable.
+    Additional directories can be specified using the `$PKG_CONFIG_PATH` environment variable.
 Such paths will be searched *before* the default
     |pkg-config| paths.